 Grants, in particular, provide the greatest degree of freedom and flexibility in how a project's activities are carried out as the sponsor issuing a grant typically does not have any direct involvement in the research or work to be performed.
 For this reason, grants are considered a form of "financial assistance" where the sponsor provides funding based on a previously approved proposal for research or other activity (e.g., instructional, educational). .
 Grants typically benefit a public "good" or purpose.
 There is no legally binding requirement to achieve certain results Interestingly, most federal grants do not require that the award notice be formally signed by the University's Authorized Official.
-"Acceptance" is implicit upon acceptance of the award notice without objection, as well as grant set-up and subsequent incurring of expenses and payment is typically costreimbursement, and accomplished by "drawdown."
+"Acceptance" is implicit upon acceptance of the award notice without objection, as well as grant set-up and subsequent incurring of expenses and payment is typically cost-reimbursement, and accomplished by "drawdown."

 II.
 Cooperative Agreements: Cooperative Agreements are similar to grants in that they both typically represent a form of financial assistance from the sponsor in furtherance of a public good, or purpose.
-However, under these types of agreements, the sponsor anticipates having substantial involvement in the research or other programmatic activity upon award.

-If your project involves the use of Human and/or Animal Subjects, the PI/PD should begin work on the IRB and/or IACUC application forms, and contact IRB/IACUC as soon as negotiations begin so that the IRB/IACUC will have time to review the application in advance of the expected start date.
+However, under these types of agreements, the If your project involves the use of Human and/or Animal Subjects, the PI/PD should begin work on the IRB and/or IACUC application forms, and contact IRB/IACUC as soon as negotiations begin so that the IRB/IACUC will have time to review the application in advance of the expected start date.
 A fund cannot be set up until IRB/IACUC has approved the protocol or made a determination.